Intelligent-Silicon/Clarion-File-Recovery-Signatures/README.md

 Photorec does not support trailing signatures, instead relying on space on the hard drive sector(s)/cluster(s) or another file signature to terminate the existing file.

-Valid OSForensics signature optional Footer Pattern.
+Valid OSForensics signature optional Footer Pattern starting from the right most character moving left.

 ????????????26??